Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@005 "I don't really have anything interesting to say about this")

 &nbsp;&nbsp;&nbsp;Okay now lets select the Linker settings tab and add a few things to the "Other linker options" box.
-We want to put -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf in there so when we use the stuff it is available.
+We want to put -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf -static-libgcc -static-libstdc++ in there so when we use the stuff it is available.
 The window should now look like this (I put a line break in there so you can see it all, it doesn't do anything):

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@006 "You could even put a line break after each item but meh")